ArianeBeaudin/arianebeaudin.github.io/about.md

 title: about
 ---

 Hello, my name is Ariane Beaudin (they/she).
 I'm a writer, tarot practitioner and glitch artist based in Tiohti:áke, in so-called Canada.
-My work is anchored in the ethics of care and anticapitalist praxis.
+My work is anchored in the ethics of care and in anticapitalist praxis.
 I also like to think of myself of some kind of organic intellectual.

 In the past, I’ve studied liberal arts, international relations and laws and computer science.
 Now I’m in a mix of cultural and political studies.
-Considering to dive into land use planning and risk management in a near future and maybe doing a master in sustainability.

 Deep down, I just want to run away and open a farm though.
 The more cool and official version of that is that I will co-create an eco-village with my friends.

 My fields of interest include, but are not limited to, urban agriculture, magical realism, critical studies of psychology, community building and (non-monogamous) love.

-I am trying to become known on the internet via two alter egos of mine.
+I am trying to become known on the internet namely via two alter egos of mine.
 The first being [The Glitch Witch](https://www.instagram.com/_theglitchwitch_/), who is the persona through whom I am creating a body of glitch art, where I am experimenting namely about propaganda, queerness and sex magick.
 The second being L’Oracle du Shlag, with whom I am offering divination service to help navigating (and eroding) this capitalist hellscape.

 I used to be quite active in the climate activist movement (2019-2020), namely in the organization of student strikes.
 Right now, I am somewhat politically homeless but I’m trying to do my part here and there, learning my revolutionary history slowly but surely meanwhile.